 Digital marketing is another essential skill needed in the digital economy.
 Services and products need to reach a wide audience, hence the need for digital marketing.
-It is simply the virtual version of marketing products/ services to a specific audience who are likely to be interested in a product.
+It is simply the virtual version of marketing products or services to a specific audience that is likely to be interested in them.

 The priority of a digital marketer is to help a company win new customers and sell additional products or services to existing ones.
-Digital Marketing encompasses a variety of strategies like System Engine Optimization, Content writing, etc.
+Digital marketing encompasses a variety of strategies like search engine optimization, content writing, etc.